 All continuing applicants shall submit complete applications, after consulting with the CHERT (County of Humboldt Extraction Review Team), to the Corps and NMFS for review to determine whether the excavation activity qualifies under the LOP 2015-1.
 CHERT will help identify areas of concern and locations for cross-section monitoring.
 If the activity qualifies under the LOP 2015-1, it will be granted an LOP for the duration of this procedure, pending annual confirmations by LOP modification letters.
-Each permittee must also submit annual monitoring data regarding extraction amounts, cross-sectional information, biological monitoring, and aerial photos in the event that extraction occurs on their respective sites.
+Each permittee must also submit yearly monitoring data regarding extraction amounts, cross-sectional information, biological monitoring, and aerial photos.

-Each spring, the Corps shall invite the U.S. Environmental Protection Agency (EPA), NMFS, USFWS, California Coastal Commission (CCC), California Department of Fish and Wildlife (CDFW), and the California Regional Water Quality Control Board (RWQCB) to an interagency evaluation and coordination meeting to review new applications and yearly compliance data of previously authorized activities.
+Each spring, the Corps shall invite the U.S. Environmental Protection Agency (EPA), NMFS, USFWS, California Coastal Commission (CCC), California Department of Fish and Game (CDFG), and the California Regional Water Quality Control Board (RWQCB) to an interagency evaluation and coordination meeting to review new applications and yearly compliance data of previously authorized activities.